Photonic time crystals: Theory and applications: Concluding remarks

 Considering that many of the fundamental effects in PTCs were just explored, we expect many more applications to emerge shortly.
 However, we emphasize that the field of PTCs itself is relatively nascent, and many primary effects still await demonstration.
-The demonstration of a PTC operating towards the visible frequencies is essential to future success.
-But independent of that achievement, we hope to have convinced the reader in the tutorial that the topic is fascinating and full of potential.
-The intellectual allure of PTCs lies in their unique manipulation of light in time and, with that, also in the frequency domain, offering a novel playground for exploring fundamental physics and pushing the boundaries of optical technologies.
+But independent of these future achievements, we hope to have convinced the reader in the tutorial that the topic is fascinating and full of potential.
+The motivation to explore PTCs lies in their unique manipulation of light in time and, with that, also in the frequency domain, offering a novel playground for exploring fundamental physics and pushing the boundaries of optical technologies.
 Though in its infancy, this field holds the promise of revolutionary applications, ranging from advanced communication systems to groundbreaking quantum computing platforms.

-The potential to control and manipulate light in intricate ways opens doors to uncharted territories in theoretical and applied photonics.
-We envision that the continued research in PTCs will lead to the development of more efficient, faster, and compact photonic devices, which could dramatically transform the landscape of technology and industry.
+The potential to control and manipulate light in intricate ways opens doors to uncharted territories in photonics.
+We envision that the continued research in PTCs will lead to the development of more efficient, faster, and compact photonic devices, which could transform the landscape of technology and industry.
 Furthermore, the interplay of PTCs with nonlinear optics and quantum phenomena presents a rich vein of research that could yield unprecedented insights into the nature of light-matter interactions.

 In conclusion, the journey into the realm of PTCs is not just a pursuit of practical applications but a venture into the depths of scientific curiosity and innovation.
 It is a field where each discovery paves the way for new questions and deeper understanding, inviting researchers to continually push the frontiers of what is possible.
-We urge the scientific community to join in this exciting exploration, as the mysteries of PTCs hold the potential to reshape our understanding of how light can propagate in space and frequency domain.